2023 California Knife Laws

 6. Can I carry a Bowie knife in California?

-People can openly carry a Bowie knife in California, but they cannot conceal carry a Bowie knife.
+You can openly carry a Bowie knife in California, but you cannot conceal carry a Bowie knife.
 Concealed carry of a Bowie knife is wobbler, which means it can be a misdemeanor or a felony.
 The maximum penalty is three years in prison.25

-7. Can you defend yourself with a pocket knife in California?
+7. Can I defend myself with a pocket knife in California?

-It is legal in California for people to carry folding knives – such as a pocket knife – in the folded position.
-And it is legal for people to defend themselves with a pocket knife as long as they act reasonably.
+It is legal in California to carry folding knives – such as a pocket knife – in the folded position.
+Plus it is legal to defend yourself with a pocket knife as long as you act reasonably.

-California law permits the use of force in self-defense or defense of others when the victim reasonably believes he/she or others are in imminent danger of physical harm, and that force is required to deflect the danger.
-Victims may only use the degree of force reasonably necessary under the circumstances.
+California law permits the use of force in self-defense or defense of others when you reasonably believe you or others are in imminent danger of physical harm, and that force is required to deflect the danger.
+You may only use the degree of force reasonably necessary under the circumstances.
 In some cases, merely brandishing a knife – and not using it to stab – would be sufficient to deflect the force.
 26

 8. What about legislative and/or constitutional issues?